kvdmolen/DTIP/pages/whitepaper.md

 ### 4.3 Trust Chains via Credential Issuers

 Public credentials become more powerful through **[trust chains](#glossary)**—a distinct mechanism from delegation chains.
-While delegation chains transfer access rights through Access-VCs, trust chains establish identity and trustworthiness through public credentials published in DID Documents.
+While delegation chains transfer access rights through Access Credentials, trust chains establish identity and trustworthiness through public credentials published in DID Documents.

 A provider may not directly recognize the issuer of a requester's credential, but can verify trust transitively through the issuer's own public credentials.